 Perceptive discrimination is direct discrimination against an individual because others think they possess one of the protected characteristics.

-Victimisation is where someone is subject to detriment because he or she has taken relevant action against the Board under the Equality Act.
+Victimisation is where someone is subject to detriment because he or she has taken relevant action against the Diocese under the Equality Act.

 Definition of Harassment